 Funds in the Affordable Housing Trust Fund shall be used in accordance with the adopted housing element to the City's General Plan, the Consolidated Plan, and subsequent housing plans adopted by the City Council, to subsidize or assist the City, other government entities, nonprofit organizations, private organizations or firms, or individuals in the construction, preservation or substantial rehabilitation of affordable housing.
 Monies in the Affordable Housing Trust Fund may be disbursed, hypothecated, collateralized or otherwise employed for these purposes from time to time as the City Administrator so determines is appropriate to accomplish the purposes of the Affordable Housing Trust Fund.
 Eligible uses include, but are not limited to, assistance with staff costs or other administrative costs attributable to a specific affordable housing project, equity participation in affordable housing projects, loans and grants (including, predevelopment loans or grants) to affordable housing projects, or other public/private partnership arrangements.
-Monies from the Affordable Housing Trust Fund may be extended for the benefit of rental housing, owner occupied housing, limited equity cooperatives, mutual housing developments, or other types of affordable housing Trust Fund from AHIF may be used for housing affordable to moderate income households unless this limit is waived by the City Council with a specific finding that the waiver is in the best interests of the City.
+Monies from the Affordable Housing Trust Fund may be extended for the benefit of rental housing, owner occupied housing, limited equity cooperatives, mutual housing developments, or other types of affordable housing projects.
+Not more than 15% of the funds deposited into the Affordable Housing Trust Fund from AHIF may be used for housing affordable to moderate income households unless this limit is waived by the City Council with a specific finding that the waiver is in the best interests of the City.